shoval-ba/shoval-ba/README.md

 ### Chess-game

-This is my first project that I wrote.
-During the course we wrote some project, this one is the first one that I wrote and during this project I started to learned how to proggram and how much I like to do it.
+During the course we wrote some projects, this one is the first one that I wrote and during this project I started to learn how to program and how much I enjoy it.

 <!--